Description

 - 1/2 teaspoon kosher salt

-- 8 kale leaves, ribs removed and chopped, or baby spinach (about 3 to 4 cups, pressed down)
+- 8 kale leaves, ribs removed and chopped (about 3 to 4 packed cups) -or substitute with baby spinach

 - 3 to 4 cups vegetable broth

-- 1/2 to 1 teaspoon red pepper flakes, adjust to taste
+- 1/2 to 1 teaspoon red pepper flakes, to taste

 Instructions

-- In a small bowl, toss cauliflower florets with curry powder, garlic powder, cumin, paprika, salt, and 1 to 2 Tablespoons oil.
+- In a small bowl, toss the cauliflower florets with curry powder, garlic powder, cumin, paprika, salt, and 1–2 tablespoons of oil.

-- Spread the cauliflower florets on a baking dish or roasting pan.
-Place in the oven and roast for 20 to 22 minutes, or until tender but slightly undercooked.
+- Spread the seasoned cauliflower florets on the sheet pan.
+Roast for 20–22 minutes, or until tender but slightly undercooked.
 Remove and set aside to cool.

 - Store soup in an airtight container in the fridge for up to 3 days.